HubRise/website/content/apps/upxp/en/overview.md

 ## Integration Features

-Connecting UPXP to HubRise allows your loyalty management solution to :
+Connecting UPXP to HubRise allows your loyalty management solution to:

 - Pull orders from HubRise, including order status.
 - Pull customer information from HubRise